pnnl/memgaze/README-notes.md

   [[TODO]] properly model instruction, esp.
 LOCK instructions.

-* Ozgur's Hacks/Annotations:
+* Ozgur Kilic's Annotations:

+  - FIXME:dyninst     -> changes to use dyninst

+  - FIXME:amd         -> commented out for AMD instructions
+  - FIXME:instruction -> changes for new instruction types

   - FIXME:BETTER      -> things can be updated for better aproach
-  - FIXME:deprecated -> I didn't add this one
-  - FIXME:old  -> not my addition
-  - FIXME:amd -> commented out for AMD instructions
-  - FIXME:dyninst -> changes to use dyninst

   - FIXME:latency     -> possible error for latency
-  - FIXME:tallent -> I think it was yours
-  - FIXME:instruction -> changes for new instruction types

   - FIXME:unkown      -> I don't remember why I did that

+  - FIXME:tallent     -> not from Ozgur
+  - FIXME:old         -> not from Ozgur
+  - FIXME:deprecated  -> not from Ozgur

 -----------------------------------------------------------------------------